-Great Basin Seed dryland pasture seed mix is designed for geographic areas where annual precipitation is a minimum of 10-14″ with no supplemental irrigation (flood, sprinkler, etc).
-If you have more than 14″ then other species are adapted to your climate and you may want to consider an irrigated pasture mix or a custom mix designed for your circumstances.
-Rainfall in the Great Basin and Intermountain West rarely average more than 14 inches, an in most areas is somewhere between 10-12″ Yes, there are areas that receive as much as 18″, but they are generally high mountain valleys (or actual mountain ranges), and length of growing season and temperatures play as much a role in choosing species as precipitation.
+The species in our dryland pasture seed mix is designed for geographic areas where natural annual precipitation is a minimum of 10-14″ with no supplemental irrigation.
+If you have more than 14″ then other species are adapted to your climate and you may want to consider an irrigated pasture mix or a custom mix.
+Rainfall in the Great Basin and Intermountain West rarely average more than 14 inches, an in most areas is closer to 10-12″ Yes, there are areas that receive as much as 18″, but they are generally high mountain valleys or actual mountain ranges, and length of growing season and temperatures play a larger role in choosing species than precipitation.

-Anything less than 14 inches of annual precip is how we define dryland, and our dryland pasture mix will grow on as little as 10″.
-This is not to say that we don’t offer species that will grow in less than 10″ – we do – but choosing seed for that level of aridity usually requires a custom mix, so we work with you to select the seed species based on the merits of each situation.
-It’s difficult to build a “one mix fits all” product for those geographic regions, which include regions like the mojave and sonoran deserts.
+Anything less than 14 inches of annual precip is how we define dryland.
+Our dryland pasture mix will grow on as little as 10″.
+We offer species that will grow in less than 10″ but choosing seed for that level of aridity usually requires a custom mix, so we work with you directly in those circumstances.
+It’s difficult to build a “one mix fits all” for extreme geographic regions, which include the mojave and sonoran deserts.

 The table below is a quick-refence for choosing species based solely on their precipitation requirements.